surma/surma.dev/content/things/portrait-mode.md

 <figcaption>Rays that enter the lens parallel to the lens axis will intersect the focal point.<br>(Orange points are interactive!)</figcaption>
 </figure>

-The tracing the rays in reverse yields another rule: Rays that enter the lens by intersecting the focal point will exit the lens parallel to the lens axis.
+Tracing the rays in reverse yields another rule: Rays that enter the lens by intersecting the focal point will exit the lens parallel to the lens axis.
 These two rules are very powerful and will allow us to derive pretty much everything we need to answer all our questions.

 > **Thicc:** You’ll notice that lenses with a short focal length are anything but thin.
 I’ll still pretend that they fall into the “thin lens” category for the remainder of this article.